The hidden history

 Emile Leonardus van Rouveroy van Nieuwaal is our grandfather.
 He was born and raised in the Dutch-Indies and lived there all his life.
 His father served as the Assistant-Resident governing in Manado.
 As was common with young people in those days, Emile went to the Netherlands to pursue a higher education.
 He studied theology to become a clergyman, but went back to the Dutch-Indies looking for adventure.
 He was then 26 years old.
 On a tea plantation called Lodaja he met Enok, a native girl of fifteen.
 She became his “Njai”, his mistress.
 They fathered a child, Nelly, who was born in 1911.
 Emile acknowledged her 4 years later.
 He married Elly Bogaardt and raised Nelly with her.
 Enok vanished from the family along with her story.

 Our family lived and worked in the Dutch East Indies for over a century and more than once children were born out of wedlock, and were of mixed skin color.
 This is us: filmmaker Dorna van Rouveroy and photographer Maurice Boyer.
 We first met in our early twenties and discovered many similarities in our backgrounds.
 We were both born in Indonesia and went to the Netherlands shortly afterwards.
 Many family members' names were even the same.
 We were cousins but as children had never met.
 After the war and being interned in the Japanese civilian camps, our family spread out across the world.
-Maurice’s mom and my dad were brother and sister, but they had different mothers.
-We share the same grandfather, but Maurice’s grandmother Enok was his grandfather's native concubine.
+Maurice’s mom and Dorna's dad were half-brother and -sister.
+We share the same white grandfather.
+Dorna's grandmother was white, but Maurice’s grandmother Enok was a native woman.
 That makes Maurice an Indo: of mixed blood.

 Bob Rouveroy was my father, the half-brother of Nelly who was Maurice’s mother.
 Bob emigrated to Canada, became a renowned documentary cameraman and transmitted his love of filmmaking to me.